Skip to main content

 /

-The trends of the last 20 years at The Open
+The trends of recent years at The Open

 Shane Lowry poses with the Claret Jug after winning The 148th Open